MatDupas/Easy-MsfVenom/README.md

 Goal: search, generate & deliver payloads in an quick and easy way Be as simple as possible BUT with all msfvenom payloads.

-* ever lost some time by searching the right payload ?
+* ever lost time Searching the right MSFpayload ?
 Use the fast filter
 * Tired of inputing your IP, and defaults settings ? let Easy-MsfVenom do it for you
 * Want only staged  payloads ? only Meterpreter ones ?  ask for it
 * want more complex options ? want a hidden_tcp ? you find them